Kylep342/LoanM8/README.md

 over the lifetime of your loan.

 ## Philosophy
 As a college graduate with student loan debt, I found calculators on sites such as Navient and Student Loan Hero to be disappointing.
-They lacked the capacity to allow graduates to experiment with different payments, and failed to present information in an informative way.
+They lacked the capacity to allow borrowers to experiment with different payments, and failed to present information in an informative way.
 LoanM8 is a loan payment calculator/visualizer that I much prefer, and I hope you do too.

 ***Please note that all logic is client-side.
 Nothing you do is stored on, or even sent to, a server.***